 Honey Bees in Roof

-Recolonisation prevention guarantee for slated or tiled spaces.
+Recolonisation prevention Guarantees for slated or tiled spaces.

-BUT this does not guarantee that the bees won’t occupy the space in the adjoining area between the next set of rafters, AND this is not covered in any of the guarantees that we are aware of.
+BUT this does not guarantee that the bees won’t occupy the space in the adjoining area between the next set of rafters, which is not covered in any of the guarantees that we are aware of.

 This is an inconsequential guarantee that sounds good but is not worth anything.

-One of the only ways that could guarantee that any part of the roof won’t be recolonised would be by the removal of the complete roof and the installation of insect mesh before reinstatement of the roof.
+One of the only ways that could guarantee that any part of the roof won’t be recolonised would be by removing the complete roof, installing insect mesh thru-out, reinstating the roof and filling all gaps after; hardly practical.

 The good news is that there are a few things that can be done that will go a long way towards the prevention of the honey bees returning, which we can discuss with you.